-The authors declares that there is no conflict of interest regarding the publication of this article.
+The authors declare that there is no conflict of interest regarding the publication of this article.
 This article is part of the thesis by Ruby Vidia Kusumah in the Department of Aquaculture, Faculty of Fishery and Marine Science, Bogor Agricultural University (IPB University).
-This research was supported by The Ministry of Maritime Affairs and Fisheries, Republic of Indonesia.
+This research was supported by The Ministry of Maritime Affairs and Fisheries, The Republic of Indonesia.
 The authors thank The Research Institute for Ornamental Fish Culture, Depok, for partially funded the research, The Department of Food Security, Agriculture, and Fisheries Depok, National Outstanding Farmers and Fishermen Association (KTNA) chapter Bojongsari Subdistrict, Community Empowerment Organization (LPM) chapter Curug Village, Rodi Fish Farm, Ape Fish Farm, Joy Fish Farm for their support, permit, material, and facilities in conducting the research.
-The authors also thank the participants who gave their time to assistance the research, Iki, Robi, Fendi, Irwan and all of genetic group members.
+The authors also thank the participants who gave their time to assist the research, Iki, Robi, Fendi, Irwan and all of the genetic group members.
 Abdan Julian Kusumah, Isa Budi and Tarsiwan to assistance the data analysis.
-Mrs. Indriyani Kusumah contributed to improve the English style of the manuscript.
+Mrs. Indriyani Kusumah contributed to improving the English style of the manuscript.

 References